Kids can get things caught around their neck (strangulation) or get their head

 Don't use cribs with cutouts in the headboard or footboard.

-Make sure the crib
+Make sure the crib mattress

-getting caught between the mattress and the crib sides.
+between the mattress and the crib sides.

 Don't put infants to sleep on adult beds or couches, where they can get stuck